penuel-leo/rocketmq-storm/README.md

 rocketmq-storm allows a Storm topology to consume an RocketMQ queue as an input source.
 It currently provides:

 #### SimpleMessageSpout:
-An simple implementation of backtype.storm.topology.IRichSpout,consumes the messages one by one.full features spout implementation exception flow control function;
+An simple implementation of backtype.storm.topology.IRichSpout,consumes the messages one by one.full features spout implementation exception flow control function.

 #### BatchMessageSpout:
-As the name implies,It handle the messages in a batch way,also with supporting reliable messages;
+As the name implies,It handle the messages in a batch way,also with supporting reliable messages.

 #### StreamMessageSpout:
-Based on batchMessageSpout,cache batch messages and emit message one by one.It is also recommendation spout at the present stage
+Based on batchMessageSpout,cache batch messages and emit message one by one.It is also recommendation spout at the present stage.

 #### RocketMQTridentSpout:
-Based on latest trident api,but not compatible with jstorm now!
+Based on latest trident api,but not compatible with jstorm now.

 ## Documentation
 Please look forward to!